bswck/netcast_old/README.md

 ```

 #### Mutability of components
-_netcast_ models are build upon special `ComponentStack` objects, which are accessible from the
+_netcast_ models are build upon special `Stack` objects, which are accessible from the
 `Model.stack` attribute.
 In the case shown above, fields `bar`, `baz`, `biz` and `ext`
 created the stack automatically thanks to the `Model` class inheritance magic inspection,
 but it is not obligatory – **dependency injection** is welcome.